Rayshawn Askew: Professional career

-Winnipeg Blue Bombers

 In 2003, Askew returned to outdoor football by signing with the Winnipeg Blue Bombers of the CFL.

-Ohio Valley Greyhounds

 In 2004, Askew returned to the NIFL with the Ohio Valley Greyhounds.
 He led the league with 1,047 yards on 215 carries with 31 touchdowns, being named an NIFL All-Star Running Back.

-Cincinnati Marshalls

 In 2005, he played for the Cincinnati Marshalls of the NIFL.
 Askew broke or tied many league records that year en route to being named an All-Star.
 He tied the single season touchdown record of 46 when he scored three touchdowns against Wyoming on July 4, 2005.
 The three touchdowns allowed Askew to set a new league record for scoring with 282 points, overcoming the mark of 276 points set by Baron Dockery of the Ohio Valley Greyhounds in 2002.
 Askew finished the regular season leading the league in scoring (282 points), touchdowns (46), rushing yards (719 yards) and all-purpose yards (2236 yards).

-Port Huron Pirates

-In 2006, he joined the Port Huron Pirates, a expansion team that was joining the newly formed Great Lakes Indoor Football League.
-He went on to lead the Pirates to a 10-0 regular season record, recording 144 carries for 651 yards and 32 touchdowns, and aided in a 2006 Great Lakes Bowl I championship.
+In 2006, he joined the Port Huron Pirates, an expansion team that was joining the newly formed Great Lakes Indoor Football League.
+He went on to lead the Pirates to a 10–0 regular season record, recording 144 carries for 651 yards and 32 touchdowns, and aided in a 2006 Great Lakes Bowl I championship.
 He was named MVP of the championship game racking up 15 carries for 52 yards as well as 3 touchdowns.